7 Lactose Intolerance Symptoms You Shouldn’t Ignore

 There are several types of lactose intolerance; some lactase deficiencies are present from birth, some develop as the result of damage to the small intestine, and most develop during childhood or later.
 Rarely is someone born without any lactase at all.
 The most common form of lactose intolerance develops sometime after age 2, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 Approximately 30 million adults in the United States will develop lactose intolerance symptoms by age 20, according to the U.S. National Library of Medicine.

 Your test results are positive

-If suspect you have any symptoms of lactose intolerance, it’s time to visit the doctor’s office and ask about getting a hydrogen breath test.
+If you suspect you have any lactose intolerance symptoms, it’s time to visit the doctor’s office and ask about getting a hydrogen breath test.
 When lactose is digested by bacteria in a lactase-deficient individual, the bacteria release hydrogen into the bloodstream that your doctor will measure in your breath.
 If your lactose intolerance diagnosis is official, you can start finding other ways to consume the vitamin D and calcium you’ll miss from not eating dairy, or pair dairy with a lactose supplement like Lactaid to help your body digest it.
-Here are some easy ways to eat foods that are rich in vitamin D, and here are dairy-free ways to consume more calcium.
+Now, find out about these dairy-free ways to consume more calcium.